raspberrypilearning/music-maker/en/step_5.md

 - Use scratch backpack ingredient

- the theme of your project to
+You could add to the theme of your soundscape.

 --- task ---